 - Make sure the data is relevant.
 First of all, ensure that all the data you’re going to use is relevant to your message.
 More is not better in our case.
 The access information will prevent your audience from staying focused on the main idea.

 - Use trustworthy information.
-Be careful to compile the information only from the reliable resources.
+Be careful to compile the information only from reliable resources.
 Otherwise, your infographic may be inaccurate and disappoint your audience.

 Step 2: Choose the Right Infographic Type

-It’s not a secret that even the coolest infographic can fail if its author chooses the wrong means of the data visualization.
+It’s not a secret that even the coolest infographic can fail if its author chooses the wrong means of data visualization.